ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 Process 364 resuming
 ```

-Upon success, the app installs without issue—test with another bundle identifier to verify the bypass is effective.
+Upon success, the app installs without issue—test with another bundle identifier to verify the extension is effective.

 ## Step 4: Patch with Frida (Alternative)